tomctm/devops-coding-challenge/DECISIONS.md

 One of the components of this test involves establishing a continuous integration and continuous deployment (CI/CD) flow for the Django application hosted in this repository.
 I'll begin by explaining the decision to split the various pipelines.

 In this context, I've chosen to create three distinct but interconnected pipelines for this application.
+(GITHUB ACTIONS PIPELINES: https://github.com/tomctm/devops-coding-challenge/tree/master/.github/workflows)

 ````